 Once thought to be a planet, Pluto is now recognized as a dwarf planet due to its mass and inability to sweep its neighborhood clean.
 While most objects in the solar system orbit the sun on essentially the same plane, Pluto's orbit takes it outside of the traditional range.
+Along with its largest moon, Charon, Pluto also is part of the only binary planet group in the solar system.
 These significant differences mean that the dwarf planet formed a little bit differently from the larger planets in the solar system.

 The early solar system